JoeEdwardsCode/calmap/README.md

 ```

 ## API
 The API is in POC phase.
-Just a simple `/ping` endpoint.
-This is to make sure I can get a functioning go API.
+All requests to the host are routed to the single handler.